DustinHendrickson/mod-city-siege/README.md

 - **City-Specific Configuration:**
   Enable or disable events for individual cities.
 - **Reward System:**
-  Automatic honor (100 default) and level-scaled gold rewards for successful defenders (base 50 silver + 50 silver per level).
+  Automatic honor (100 default) and level-scaled gold rewards for winning faction players (base 50 silver + 50 silver per level).
+- **Dual Victory Conditions:**
+  Defenders win if the city leader survives, attackers win if they kill the city leader.
+Both outcomes reward the winning faction.
-- **Victory Detection:**
+- **Faction-Based Rewards:**
-  System checks if city leader survived to determine defense success.
+  Only players of the winning faction receive rewards - defenders get rewards if they protect their city, attackers get rewards if they conquer it.
 - **Automatic Cleanup:**
   Creatures despawn after event ends, preventing database pollution.
 - **Debug Mode:**